 What’s most important is how you train, what exercises you choose to do and how many reps, sets and rest intervals you have and how hard you work.

 So in summary, reps, sets, rest intervals and how much you put in will determine the amount and type of adaptation you will produce.

 Now we’ve establish that, lets go back to our example of the handstand press up vs the overhead press.

-Why when you can overhead press more than your bodyweight do you find the bodyweight equivalent so much harder or even ‘impossible’!
+Why, when you can overhead press more than your bodyweight do you find the bodyweight equivalent so much harder or even ‘impossible’?

-Truth is it’s going to be a number of reason but one of the main ones will be the balance demand and the fact that you may be disorientated upside down and even potentially scared of falling and banging your head.
+The truth is, it’s going to be a number of reason but one of the main ones will be the balance demand and the fact that you may be disorientated upside down and even potentially scared of falling and banging your head.

-But there are more reasons and they are the main additional benefits you get from calisthenics.
+But, there are more reasons and they are the main additional benefits you get from calisthenics.